rmsk2/Hello_Foenix256_Jr/README.md

 to load we have to add a CLI parameter of the form `file to load@hexaddress`.
 Let's assume that we want to load a program which can be found in the file `../../hellojr/hello.bin` relative to the emulator's `bin` directroy.
 We then start the emulator from this  directory by issuing the command `./jr256  ../../hellojr/hello.bin@4000  ../basic.rom@b`.
 The pseudo address `b` is a shorthand for the value $8000.
 At the BASIC prompt we can use `call $4000` to execute our program.
+This of course assumes that the target address used during compliation of `hello.bin` was $4000.

 If you want to load a BASIC program, let's call it `test.bas`, into the emulator you can use the command